Connect with others who understand.

 • Avoiding driving after heavy meals

-• Avoiding sedating medications before or while driving
+• Avoiding sedating medication or using sleep medicine before or while driving

 A MyNarcolepsyTeam member shared, “I find listening to NPR and voices talking keep me more awake than music.”